 Lake Land College is an Equal Opportunity/Affirmative Action Employer.

 Benefits provided to Lake Land College employees are:

 Employee Benefit Directory – Phone numbers , addresses, and links to benefit providers

 Privacy, WHRCA, CHIPRA Notices

 Discounts for employees are available at the departments listed below.
-Please call the phone number listed for details.:
+Please call the phone number listed for details:

 You will need to use the username and password that HR assigned to you in order to work on the New Employee Packet.

-This guide will help orient new employees to the resources available at Lake Land College and the surrounding community.
+The New Employee Orientation Guide will help orient new employees to the resources available at Lake Land College and the surrounding community.

 Lake Land College Retirees are integral members of the College community.
 We welcome our retirees to enroll in the Retiree Advantage Program and take advantage of the following benefits.
 Your dedication and commitment to making our college one of the best in the nation is appreciated by the Board of Trustees, faculty, staff, employees and most importantly, the students.
 We look forward to seeing you around campus!